heuripedes/manchester-protocol/README.md

 ### Loops, Functions, I/O

-* [ ] A variety of control structures are used in the project.
+* [x] A variety of control structures are used in the project.
+    > while loop, switch statement and if-else used in main.cpp
-* [ ] The project code is clearly organized into functions.
+* [x] The project code is clearly organized into functions.
 * [ ] The project reads data from an external file or writes data to a file as part of the necessary operation of the program.
-* [ ] The project accepts input from a user as part of the necessary operation of the program.
+* [x] The project accepts input from a user as part of the necessary operation of the program.
+    > Program uses ncurses for input

 ### Object Oriented Programming

-* [ ] The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
+* [x] The project code is organized into classes with class attributes to hold the data, and class methods to perform tasks.
-* [ ] All class data members are explicitly specified as public, protected, or private.
+* [x] All class data members are explicitly specified as public, protected, or private.
+    > all classes
-* [ ] All class members that are set to argument values are initialized through member initialization lists.
+* [x] All class members that are set to argument values are initialized through member initialization lists.
+    > Class Tui in Tui.cpp and Tui.hpp
 * [ ] All class member functions document their effects, either through function names, comments, or formal documentation.
 Member functions do not change program state in undocumented ways.
 * [ ] Appropriate data and functions are grouped into classes.
 Member data that is subject to an invariant is hidden from the user.
 State is accessed via member functions.
-* [ ] Inheritance hierarchies are logical.
+* [x] Inheritance hierarchies are logical.
 Composition is used instead of inheritance when appropriate.
 Abstract classes are composed of pure virtual functions.
 Override functions are specified.
+    > Classes Tui, TuiImpl and NcursesTuiImpl in Tui.cpp and Tui.h
 * [ ] One function is overloaded with different signatures for the same function name.
-* [ ] One member function in an inherited class overrides a virtual base class member function.
+* [x] One member function in an inherited class overrides a virtual base class member function.
+    > Class NcursesTuiImpl in file Tui.cpp overrides functions declared in abstract class TuiImpl from Tui.h
 * [ ] One function is declared with a template that allows it to accept a generic parameter.

 ### Memory Management

 * [ ] At least two variables are defined as references, or two functions use pass-by-reference in the project code.
-* [ ] At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
+* [x] At least one class that uses unmanaged dynamically allocated memory, along with any class that otherwise needs to modify state upon the termination of an object, uses a destructor.
+    > Class NcursesTuiImpl in Tui.cpp uses a destructor to terminate the ncurses session
-* [ ] The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.
+* [x] The project follows the Resource Acquisition Is Initialization pattern where appropriate, by allocating objects at compile-time, initializing objects when they are declared, and utilizing scope to ensure their automatic destruction.
 * [ ] For all classes, if any one of the copy constructor, copy assignment operator, move constructor, move assignment operator, and destructor are defined, then all of these functions are defined.
-* [ ] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
+* [x] For classes with move constructors, the project returns objects of that class by value, and relies on the move constructor, instead of copying the object.
+    > Tui, TuiImpl and NcursesTuiImpl classes have "deleted" copy constructors and operators
-* [ ] The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
+* [x] The project uses at least one smart pointer: unique_ptr, shared_ptr, or weak_ptr.
 The project does not use raw pointers.
+    > unique_ptr used in Tui class in files Tui.h and Tui.cpp

 ### Concurrency
 * [ ] The project uses multiple threads in the execution.